Konux

 Konux (stylised as KONUX) is a German AI/IoT (Internet of Things) company.
-It combines machine learning and Industrial IoT to deliver Software-as-a-Service (SaaS) solutions for operation, monitoring, and maintenance process automation.
-KONUX aims to make railway the number one mobility choice of tomorrow by increasing capacity, reliability, and cost efficiency.
 The company is headquartered in Munich, Germany, and is registered in Palo Alto, California, as an American corporation (Inc.).

 History

-KONUX was founded in 2014 by Andreas Kunze, Dennis Humhal, Vlad Lata, and Maximilian Hasler.
+KONUX was founded in 2014 by Andreas Loy (previously Kunze), Dennis Humhal, Vlad Lata, and Maximilian Hasler.
 The four students from different disciplines had met at their alma mater, the Technical University of Munich (TUM), where they developed the basic idea of using sensor data to increase the availability of industrial facilities through predictive maintenance.
-Using a combination of sensors and artificial intelligence-based analytics software, they devised a system that can monitor facilities and thereby also predict maintenance needs.
-The founders focused on rail technology and, in their first application, specifically on switches.
+Using a combination of sensors and artificial intelligence-based analytics software, they devised a system that can monitor assets and thereby also predict maintenance needs.
+The founders focused on rail technology and, in their first application, specifically on railway switches and crossings.

 For their project, they received initial funding (seed round) of $2 million from Silicon Valley investors, led by Michael Baum, founder and CEO of the Big Data software company Splunk.
 Other investors included the Google investor, Andreas von Bechtolsheim, and the venture capitalist firm New Enterprise Associates (NEA).
 In three further financing rounds, KONUX has raised a total of over US$130 million to date.
 Later investors included MIG-Funds, and Athos, the family office of the Strüngmann brothers, which is also the largest shareholder of the biotechnology company BioNTech.

 KONUX's IoT devices have been utilized on switches in Deutsche Bahn's high-speed network since 2015.
 They are intended to increase the availability of the track network and thus improve the punctuality of trains.
 At the beginning of 2020, KONUX was working for a total of ten international customers in Europe and Asia.
 In the same year, KONUX won a tender from Deutsche Bahn to monitor the condition of switches as critical elements of the rail infrastructure.
 In the initial phase of this project, the company completed the digitalization of more than 650 switches in mid-August 2021.
 The long-term framework agreement is Deutsche Bahn's first-ever cloud-based software-as-a-service (SaaS) infrastructure project.

-In May 2021, KONUX co-founder and CEO Andreas Kunze stepped down from his position due to health reasons, but retained his seat on the company's board.
-His successors at the helm are KONUX co-founder and former CFO/COO Maximilian Hasler and Andreas Busemann, former CEO of Vossloh AG and manager at Deutsche Bahn and Siemens, who initially joined KONUX in January as a chief revenue officer.
-At the end of 2021, KONUX had around 120 employees.
+In 2023 Deutsche Bahn extended the roll-out to 3500 additional assets on their busiest routes.